-But after this last visit to Trondheim, I decided to pull myself together and finally write that guide to what to do in Trondheim that I’ve been meaning to write for, oh, about a year and a half?
+So after my most recent visit to Trondheim, I decided to pull myself together and finally write that guide to what to do in Trondheim that I’ve been meaning to write for, oh, about a year and a half?
 Because as far as Norwegian cities go, if you’re looking for fun things to do Trondheim has got you covered.
 So here are all my top tips for things to do in Trondheim.
 37 to be exact!
+Edit – after my last trip to Trondheim I had to add two more so now there are 39!

 The Best Things to Do in Trondheim, Norway